HalfDragonLucy/Guilty-Gear-Strive-Mod-Manager/README.md

 ## Installation

 Download the `Release.zip` And extract the content into a folder.
-Run the `Guilty Gear Strive Mod Manager.exe` And select your `GUILTY GEAR -STRIVE-` Executable directory.
+Run the `Guilty Gear Strive Mod Manager.exe` And select your `GUILTY GEAR -STRIVE-` Paks directory.
 The program will remember your selection.

 ## Features